hgarrereyn/OCRaaP/README.md

 # Overview

-An OCRap program is meant to be handwritten and scanned in to the interpreter as a square image.
+An OCRaaP program is meant to be handwritten and scanned in to the interpreter as a square image.

 The code pointer is a 2D projectile that moves around the code space and triggers operations upon encountering symbols.
 The code space is layed out on a torus to allow the code pointer to wrap around the edges.